citusdata/django-multitenant/README.md

 ## Credits

 This library uses similar logic of setting/getting tenant object as in [django-simple-multitenant](https://github.com/pombredanne/django-simple-multitenant).
 We thank the authors for their efforts.

+## License

+Copyright (C) 2018, Citus Data
+Licensed under the MIT license, see LICENSE file for details.

+This library contains portions of code from django-simple-multitenant:

+Copyright (C) 2011, Daniel Romaniuk
+Licensed under the AGPL 3.0 license, see LICENSE file for details.